How to use a planner as a busy mom.

 With a reasonable planner we can manage our expectations and our attitude because our responsibilities are in front of our face for us to see, remember, and evaluate, not just rattling around in our head.

-When our plans are swirling in our head, we’re more vulnerable to our default responses, we rely on our emotions to filter and motivate.
+When our hopes are swirling in our head, we’re more vulnerable to our default responses.
+We rely on our emotions to filter and motivate.
 So we become unpredictable, unmotivated, and volatile – because that’s the nature of our default emotions.

-Spending the time to write a plan, to see a plan, is one way of “preaching to yourself.”
+Spending the time to write a plan, then to look at it, is one way of “preaching to yourself.”
 We can’t live by default responses and impulses.
 We have to use our brain to think and problem solve, not hold information and details.

-We right things down so we can think about them more clearly and respond more appropriately to the actual situation at hand, even when that situation is not according to plan.
+We right things down so we can think about them more clearly and respond more appropriately to the actual situation at hand, even when that situation doesn’t go the way we expected.

 Perfectionism prevents us from planning well and keeping up with our plans.
-We want the planner to be a pristine artifact, a monument to our aesthetic, with each and every task checked off each and every day.
+We want our collected notes to be a pristine artifact, a monument to our aesthetic, with each and every task checked off each and every day.
 We want to be positive we’ve chosen the best planner and completely, fully filled it out before our starting date.
 We want it to always completely reflect the situation.

 Perfectionists want all or nothing, they go through boom and bust cycles, and while seeking perfection often end in paralyzation.